JoelNgiamKeeYong/aiap-ta-2024/README.md

 - Evaluate model performance using a combination of metrics and visualizations to ensure a comprehensive understanding of strengths and weaknesses.
 - Use cross-validation during training to enhance robustness and minimize overfitting.
 - Save evaluation results and visualizations to a dedicated output directory for easy review and comparison.

+### └── Optimization Note:

+- To optimize computational efficiency, the pipeline will bypass the data cleaning and preprocessing steps if the cleaned dataset (`cleaned_data.csv`) and preprocessed datasets (`X_train.csv`, `y_train.csv`, `X_test.csv`, `y_test.csv` and `preprocessed_data.csv`) already exists.
+- This approach eliminates redundant processing when there are no changes to the raw dataset or the cleaning/preprocessing logic, conserving time and computational resources.
+- If any modifications are made to the data cleaning or preprocessing steps, ensure you reset the project and rerun the pipeline to regenerate the datasets.
+- This guarantees consistency across runs and prevents the use of outdated or mismatched data in subsequent stages of the pipeline.

 ## 🛠️ Feature Processing